flyteorg/flyte/docs/tutorials/feature_engineering/feast_integration/feast_flyte_remote.md

 ## 05. Generate predictions

-Re-use the `predict` function from the workflow to generate predictions — Flytekit will automatically manage the IO for you!
+Reuse the `predict` function from the workflow to generate predictions — Flytekit will automatically manage the IO for you!

 +++